joerivanveen/each-domain-a-page/readme.txt

 == Description ==

-Easily manage a large number of one-page websites from a single Wordpress site.
+Easily manage a large number of landingpages or one-page websites from a single Wordpress site.

-This plugin is intended as an easy way to map different domains to different pages from your Wordpress site.
+This plugin is intended as an easy way to map different domains to different landingpages from your Wordpress site.
 That way you can easily maintain a large number of one-page sites from a single Wordpress installation.

 You don't have to set anything up, it works out of the box.